jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 }
 ```

-**Expected result:** One second times out; five seconds succeeds; two seconds is a boundary race and must be recorded, not guaranteed.
+**Expected result:** The one-second client times out, and the five-second client succeeds.
+The two-second timeout is too close to the observed failover time to predict reliably, so record the result without treating it as guaranteed.

-**Pass/fail criteria:** Pass when all three trials terminate within their bounds, one second has no false success, five seconds returns the secondary, and the two-second observation is retained.
+**Pass/fail criteria:** Pass when all three tests stop within their configured timeout, the one-second test does not report a false success, the five-second test returns the secondary answer, and the two-second result is recorded.

-**Evidence to capture:** Per-budget output, exit code, query time, fresh pod identity, and cleanup.
+**Evidence to capture:** Output, exit code, query time, new resolver pod identity, and cleanup result for each timeout.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-One second exited 9 with no response; two seconds exited 9 with no response; five seconds returned the secondary in 2,004 ms. This does not make two seconds deterministically unsafe or safe.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+Independent tests used a restarted resolver and a new primary fault for each timeout.
+The one- and two-second clients exited with code 9 and received no DNS response.
+The five-second client returned `NOERROR` and `192.0.2.20` in 2,000 ms with exit code 0.
+This establishes the result for these three trials only; a two-second timeout is too close to the observed failover time to be a safe design margin.

 #### IMP-03-LEARNED-UNHEALTHY

 ##### IMP-03-LEARNED-UNHEALTHY: Compare cold and learned-unhealthy latency

-**Validates item:** Learned-unhealthy steady state
+**Validates item:** Queries after CoreDNS marks the primary unhealthy

-**Purpose:** Determine whether later queries avoid repeatedly paying the cold failure delay.
+**Purpose:** Check whether later queries skip the primary after CoreDNS marks it unhealthy.

 **Prerequisites:** Healthy lab and a fresh sequential resolver.